XRPLF/xrpl.js/MIGRATION.md

 In xrpl.js 3.0, we've made significant improvements that result in a 60% reduction in bundle size for browser applications.
 We've also eliminated the need for polyfills with minimal disruption to existing code.
 This was achieved by replacing node-specific dependencies with ones that are compatible with browsers.

-The main change you'll notice is the update replacing `Buffer` with `Uint8Array` across the board.
+The two main changes you'll notice are: a breaking change to `Wallet` object creation, to use a more performanant algorithm by default and the update replacing `Buffer` with `Uint8Array` across the board.
 This was done since browsers don't support `Buffer`.
 Fortunately, this transition is relatively straightforward, as `Buffer` is a subclass of `Uint8Array`, meaning in many circumstances `Buffer` can be directly replaced by `Uint8Array`.
 The primary difference is that `Buffer` has additional helper functions.
 We've listed the affected client library functions below in the `Uint8Array` section for your reference.

+## Creation of a `Wallet` has breaking changes.
+See **[Link](#8-wallet-functions-default-to-ed25519-instead-of-secp256k1-signing-algorithm) for details

 This migration guide also applies to:
 - `ripple-address-codec` 4.3.1 -> 5.0.0